jimmc/jraceman/README.md

 If not, [install Go](https://go.dev/doc/install).

-### Get the jracemango sources
+### Get the jraceman sources

 Once the Go compiler is installed, it can do this for you automatically:

-    go get github.com/jimmc/jracemango
+    go get github.com/jimmc/jraceman

 ### Build

 #### Compile the Go code

-Change your working directory to the jracemango directory:
+Change your working directory to the jraceman directory:

-    cd ~/go/src/github.com/jimmc/jracemango
+    cd ~/go/src/github.com/jimmc/jraceman

 Compile jraceman:

     go build

-This creates the executable `jracemango` in the jracemango directory.
+This creates the executable `jraceman` in the jraceman directory.

 #### Test the Go code